rmmenon/dataScienceCourseProject/README.md

 * The zip file has been expanded such that data exists under a subdirectory "UCI HAR Dataset".

 The R script run_analysis.R does the following:
 * Loads features data set and normalizes them.
 These would become column names of the variables eventually.
-Normalizing them essentially means removing "()" and "-".
-We delibarately do not lower case the variable names since we think it reduces readability
+Normalizing them essentially means removing "(", ")", "," and "-".
+We delibarately do not lower case the variable names since we think it reduces readability.
+Note this is subjective.
 * Loads subject, y and X data for test and train data sets.
 Also sets the column names in each of these to normalized feature data set obtained in step 1.
 * Consolidates test and training data bu adding them column wise
 * Combines test and training data set row wise to create a combined data set.
 Also sets the names of the first and second column to more readable names.